The Persistence of Retracted Papers on Wikipedia: Discussion

-Another limitation lies in the scope of our survival analysis model (specifically, the Weibull AFT model), which, while effective for identifying associations, does not capture the complex interactions between features.
-For instance, factors such as citation timing, editorial activity, and retraction reasons may interact in non-linear ways.
-Future work could employ more sophisticated machine-learning approaches or mixed-methods frameworks to uncover deeper patterns and relationships in the data.
+Another limitation lies in the scope of our survival modeling.
+While our extended Cox model with start–stop intervals and time-varying terms is effective for estimating associations and accommodating non-proportional hazards, it does not capture potentially complex, non-linear interactions among predictors.
+For instance, visibility signals, page structure, and retraction characteristics may combine in ways that are not well represented by linear log-hazard specifications.
+Future work could explore interaction-focused modeling, flexible approaches (e.g., spline-based effects or more flexible statistical models), or mixed-methods designs to uncover richer mechanisms behind citation repair.

+Finally, we must acknowledge a critical limitation in our classification of ``non-problematic'' citations.
+Our definition relies on human readers' cognitive capacity to interpret in-text warnings (e.g., ``This paper was retracted'') and appropriately discount subsequent claims.
+However, this assumption may not hold for Large Language Models (LLMs) that utilize Wikipedia as a foundational training corpus.
+Recent scholarship indicates that generative AI models may fail to contextually ``unlearn'' retracted findings even when textual flags are present \cite{thelwall2025does}.
+Consequently, citations that we classify as ``corrected'' for humans readers may still pose a persistent risk of propagating misinformation into the training data of downstream AI applications.

 By addressing these methodological limitations, future research can develop a more holistic understanding of the complex interplay between individual actions, community norms, and platform design in the ongoing process of collaborative knowledge maintenance.